theatre-js/theatre/compatibility-tests/README.md

 1. First, we run `yarn run install-fixtures`, which tries to install Theatre.js on a fixture as if `@theatre/core|studio|r3f` were installed through npm.
 This script runs a [local npm registry](https://github.com/verdaccio/verdaccio) and publishes a production build of all the Theatre.js packages to it.
 Then, it iterates through `./fixtures/*/package` and runs `$ npm install` on them, using that local npm registry.
   **If this step fails**, that usually means one of `@theatre/*` packages has a `dependency/peerDependency` that cannot be satisfied by `npm/yarn`.
 So this is always the first thing to fix.
-1. Then, we run `$ yarn test:compat`, which will run jest on all of `*.compat-test.ts` files, each of which tests an aspect of a test setup.
+1. Then, we run `$ yarn test:compat:run`, which will run jest on all of `*.compat-test.ts` files, each of which tests an aspect of a test setup.
 2. Most of our fixtures don't actually have `.compat-test.ts` files, so we'll have to run them manually and see if Theatre still works in them, jut like a manual QA pass.

 > **Gotchas**